 What is a craft brewery?

 A craft brewer is defined as a small, independent, and traditional brewery.
+According to the official craft brewer definition provided by the Brewers Association, a craft brewer must be small, producing less than 6 million barrels of beer per year, independent, and use traditional brewing methods.
 Small means that the brewery produces less than 6 million barrels of beer per year.
 Independent means that the brewery is not owned or controlled by a large corporation.
+An independent brewer is one who is not controlled by a larger alcohol brand.
 Traditional means that the independent craft brewery uses traditional brewing methods and ingredients.

 What is the difference between craft beer and mass-produced beer?

 The main difference between craft beer and mass-produced beer is the way it is made.
 Craft brewing is all about quality, not quantity.
-This means that craft brewers use the best possible ingredients and brewing methods to create a product that is flavorful and unique.
+In contrast, large scale beer production focuses on consistency and volume.
+This means that craft brewers use the best possible ingredients and brewing methods, often relying on traditional methods, to create a product that is flavorful and unique.
+Many craft beers strive for a perfect balance between hops, malt, and other ingredients to achieve a harmonious flavor.

 Craft beer is also typically more expensive than mass-produced beer because of the higher quality ingredients and smaller batch sizes.